IsmaOrdas/randompics-nextjs/README.md

 # Notes

 Small project created with Next.js to learn React and the framework itself.
+Shows basic usage of Hooks and CSS modules.

 It is a work in progress, so no all features work perfectly nor uses all the benefits that Next.js offers.

-You can check it out [here](https://randompics-nextjs.vercel.app/)
+You can check it out [here](https://randompics-nextjs.vercel.app/).